josmar-crwdstffng/angular/aio/content/guide/service-worker-devops.md

 **NOTE**: <br />
 This version hash is the "latest manifest hash" listed above.
 Both clients are on the latest version.
-Each client is listed by its ID from the `Clients` API in the browser.
+Each client is listed by the associated ID from the `Clients` API in the browser.

 </div>